openstack-archive/sahara/doc/source/userdoc/features.rst

 Cluster Scaling
 ---------------

-The mechanism of cluster scaling is designed to enable user to change the number of running instances without creating a new cluster.
+The mechanism of cluster scaling is designed to enable a user to change the number of running instances without creating a new cluster.
-User may change number of instances in existing Node Groups or add new Node Groups.
+A user may change the number of instances in existing Node Groups or add new Node Groups.

-If cluster fails to scale properly, all changes will be rolled back.
+If a cluster fails to scale properly, all changes will be rolled back.

 Swift Integration
 -----------------